 The Canon PIXMA TS3520 is decent for casual photo printing.
 It produces very good-quality photos, with natural color tones and reasonably accurate colors.
 However, there's a bit of color in the grayscale and a small amount of grain that's more pronounced in certain scenes.
 Also, the printer doesn't accept glossy photo paper larger than 5" x 7", so you can't print large-format photos.
 The cost-per-print for photo printing is decent, although it'll still add up quickly if you print a lot.

 We tested the Canon PIXMA TS3520 in white, but it also comes in black.
-It's closely related to the Canon PIXMA TS3522, which is identical but comes in a black-and-white design and is the Walmart-exclusive version.
-You can see our unit's label here.
+There's only one variant, the Canon PIXMA TS3522, which is identical but comes in a black-and-white design and is a Walmart-exclusive model.

 For more options, check out our recommendations for the best home printers, the best all-in-one printers, and the best inkjet printers.

 The Canon PIXMA MG3620 is much better than the Canon PIXMA TS3520 for most uses.
-The MG3620 produces better-quality documents and photos, prints faster, and yields more pages, making its cost per print much lower.
+The MG3620 produces better-quality documents and photos, prints faster, and yields more pages, making its cost-per-print much lower.
 It also produces higher-quality scans and supports more paper sizes.

 The Canon PIXMA MG2522 and the Canon PIXMA TS3520 are both budget all-in-one inkjet printers.
 The MG2522 is better for printing quality and cost per print; however, it doesn't support wireless printing via Wi-Fi and isn't compatible with any mobile app, features that are present on the TS3520.